iHenryKwok/iHenryKwok.github.io/README.md

 ## Biography

 I am a third-year undergraduate student from Zhejiang University.
-My research interests include machine learning, computer vision, and natural language processing.
+My research interests include machine learning, computer vision and natural language processing.

 I come from Ocean College and major in Ocean Engineering and Technology.
 Meanwhile, I am interested in Computer Science and AI.
 Therefore, in addition to my major courses, I have taken many core courses from the College of Computer Science (as detailed on my transcript) and actively participated in AI-related research projects.
 I am currently looking for a research internship in the field of machine learning.